rerrorctf/ret/README.md

 $ ret flag example{.+}
 ```

-You can inspect the current flag format by specify no arguments.
+You can inspect the current flag format by specifying no arguments.

 ```
 $ ret flag